jasp-stats/jasp-desktop/Resources/Help/analyses/mlclusteringfuzzycmeans.md

 #### Assignment Box
 - Variables: In this box, the variables are selected that are included in the analysis.

+#### Training Parameters
+#### Algorithmic Settings
+- Max. iterations: sets the maximum number of iterations.
+The maximum number of iterations reflects the number of possible instances the algorithm iterates for finding the optimal clustering solution.
+At default, this is set to 25.
+- Fuzziness parameter: is a scalar and controls the fuzziness of the clustering output.
+Meaning that if its value increases (> 1) the uncertainty of the memberships to the different clusters also increases.
+In other words, if the fuzziness parameter approaches 1, the result of the fuzzy clustering is similar to a hard-clustering method, and if the parameter increases, the clustering result becomes fuzzier.
+- Scale variables: scales the variables.
+Standardization ensures that values of variables from different scales range into a specific similar scale.
+As a result, standardizing provides numerical stability, which improves the clustering output.
+JASP uses the Z-score standardization of a mean of 0 and a standard deviation of 1.
+This option is selected by default.
+- Set seed: gives the option to set a seed for your analysis.
+Setting a seed will exclude random processes influencing an analysis.

+#### Cluster Determination
+- Fixed: enables you to generate a fixed amount of clusters.
+This allows you to generate your own specified number of clusters, and thus, optimize manually.
+- Optimized according to: enables you to choose an optimization method.
+The options are AIC, BIC, and silhouette.
+The AIC uses the within sum of squares (within-cluster variation), the number of generated clusters and the number of dimensions for optimizing the clustering output.
+The BIC uses the within sum of squares (within-cluster variation), the number of generated clusters, the number of dimensions, and the sample size for optimizing the clustering output.
+The silhouette value uses the similarity of observations within a cluster and their dissimilarity to other clusters for optimizing the clustering output.
+BIC optimization is set as default.
+- Max. clusters: sets the maximum number of possible clusters to be generated.
+At default, this is set to 10.

 #### Tables
 - Cluster information: displays the size of each cluster.
 This option is selected by default.
 - Within sum of squares: displays the within sum of squares of each cluster.
 This option is selected by default.